Pasumpon: Production

-Bharathiraja initially launched a film called Thiruvizha with Prabhu in lead however the film failed to proceed after the launch.
+Bharathiraja initially launched a film called Thiruvizha with Prabhu in lead; however the film failed to proceed after the launch.
 Bharathiraja then launched a different film with Prabhu and Sivaji Ganesan which eventually became Pasumpon.
+Although B. Kannan shot the film, his assistant Ilavarasu was credited as the film's cinematographer.

 Soundtrack

 The soundtrack was composed by Vidyasagar, with lyrics written by Vairamuthu.
-The tune of the song "Thaamara Poovukku" was later reused in the song "Ishq Mein Pyar Mein" in the Hindi film Hulchul which also had music by Vidyasagar.
+The tune of the song "Thamarai Poovukkum" was later reused in the song "Ishq Mein Pyar Mein" in the Hindi film Hulchul (2004) which also had music by Vidyasagar.
+"Thamarai Poovukkum" also features in the 2023 Tamil film Leo and was remade in the 2000 Telugu film Balaram as the song "Vannalo Veluvva".

 Reception

 R. P. R. of Kalki wrote Bharathiraja, in this film, has squeezed out the struggle of affection, so we can hope that he will come out from that phase in the next one.